ADVISORY STORM-IDA/LOUISIANA

 NEW ORLEANS - Hurricane Ida makes landfall in Louisiana as an extremely dangerous Category 4 storm.

-PLEASE NOTE - We will switch between two shots - one of Canal Street in central New Orleans, and another of the coastline.
-We have a shot driving through New Orleans from 2302g
+PLEASE NOTE - We will switch between different shots - one of Canal Street in central New Orleans, and another of the coastline.
+We also have a shot driving through New Orleans from 2302g

 ::2102g Coastline shot